david419kr/codex-openai-adapter/README.md

 FastAPI-based adapter that exposes OpenAI-compatible and Ollama-compatible endpoints while using Codex/ChatGPT-backed authentication.

 This repository is actually working.
 It is not a mockup or placeholder project.
-It supports tool use and is practical for real [Cline](https://cline.bot/) agentic coding workflows, with both "OpenAI Compatible" and "Ollama" API Provider configuration briefly verified to work.
+It supports tool use and is practical for real agentic coding workflows, with both "OpenAI Compatible" and "Ollama" API Provider configuration briefly tested to work on [Cline](https://cline.bot/).
 Other coding agents have not been tested here, but clients that support standard OpenAI-compatible or Ollama-compatible connections will likely work as well.
 Of course, it also works fine as a normal chat/completions API for general non-agent use.
 It has been tested on Windows and Apple Silicon Mac.